isomerpages/nlb-learning/_science/Children/Content.md

   </div>
   <div class="col is-three-fifths">
     <p><b> Science o'Clock | Tinkering with Brownies!
 (3:29) </b><br>
 Have you ever used baking soda while baking?
-Learn more about the science behind this ingredient and pick up a new delicious brownie recipe!
+Learn more about the science behind this ingredient and pick up a new delicious brownie recipe!  <br>
-<small>Science o'Clock | Tinkering with Brownies!
+<small>Source: Science o'Clock | Tinkering with Brownies!
 (2020, August 20).
 Science Centre Singapore.</small></p>
   </div>
 </div>